ibm-cloud-docs/codeengine/deploy-job.md

 Before you begin, [plan for your build](/docs/codeengine?topic=codeengine-plan-build).
 You can also find [tips for creating a Dockerfile](/docs/codeengine?topic=codeengine-dockerfile).
 Each time you run the job, the most current version of the dependent build artifacts, including the buildpacks and container image, are used during the build process and are included in the resulting container image.

 {{site.data.keyword.codeengineshort}} can automatically push images to {{site.data.keyword.registryshort}} namespaces in your account and even create a namespace for you.
-To push images to a different {{site.data.keyword.registryshort}} account or to a private DockerHub account, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).
+To push images to a different {{site.data.keyword.registryshort}} account or to a private DockerHub account, see [Accessing container registries](/docs/codeengine?topic=codeengine-add-registry).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Start from source code**.